Ad – This post is in collaboration with Ryobi. All opinions and thoughts are of course our own!

 This is what you will need if you want to build a log store:

 All wood we used is tanalised sawn timber.
-It’s fairly rough, but cheap and perfect for outdoor use.
+It’s fairly rough but cheap and perfect for outdoor use.
 All materials for this project came £90, which is less than we’d seen any log store available for.
+(With timber prices currently at an all-time high, expect to pay more for your timber at the moment).

 - Roof Covering: 9 x 1.8 m Featheredge Boards